mozilla/geckodriver/geckodriver/doc/Releasing.md

 change log.
 Therefore add a final place-holder commit to the patch series, to already get review for.

-Once all previous revisions of the patch series have been reviewed and landed, it's known which commit id the version bump commit has, finalize the change log, and land that remaining revision.
+Once all previous revisions of the patch series have been landed, and got merged to `mozilla-central`, the changeset id from the merge commit has to picked for finalizing the change log.
+This specific id is needed because Taskcluster creates the final signed builds based on that merge.

 Release new in-tree dependency crates
 -------------------------------------